directus/directus/.changeset/big-kiwis-happen.md

 '@directus/app': patch
 ---

-Hide "Download Page as CSV" button if the selected layout does not support his action
+Ensured "Download Page as CSV" button is disabled if the selected layout does not support that action